Skip to main content

 }

-The services are voter-agnostic, requiring only votingRoundId and submitAddress as inputs.
+The services are data provider-agnostic, requiring only votingRoundId and submitAddress as inputs.

 Reward Aggregator Service